 Make Safety Plans

 As adults in charge within a home, team, or class, we can set boundaries about the behavior of people of all ages within our place.
-When we are not in charge, such as at a neighborhood potluck or a family reunion, we can make safety plans together with our transgender friends and family about how to deal with possible problems.
+When we are not in charge, such as at a neighborhood gathering or a family reunion, we can make safety plans together with our TGD friends and family about how to deal with possible problems.

 A safety plan will be different everywhere you go, from a party to a restaurant to a family reunion.
 The plans will also change as young people grow and build social safety skills including awareness, boundary setting, advocacy, emotional regulation, effective help-seeking, and physical self-defense.

 Safety plans can include agreements about many things such as how we will and will not talk about each other; what information, including identity information, we choose to keep private in this context; how and where we can get help; what counts as discomfort that we plan to manage confidently and respectfully versus what counts as risk, danger, or a significant enough violation of boundaries that we will choose to leave together in a way that is safe.